reactos/reactos/modules/rosapps/applications/explorer-old/doc/readme.txt

 It's pretty straightforward.
 It creates a window the size of the screen, displays some text in the corner, and then disables ALT+F4.

-Ideally, this would be incorporated into some other part of ReactOS, where it could be closed in a controlled manner (ie, when the user wishes to exit the GUI.)
+Ideally, this would be incorporated into some other part of MenuOS, where it could be closed in a controlled manner (ie, when the user wishes to exit the GUI.)